-There are many different design techniques and backgrounds common among successful kitchen designers.
-Some designers are blunt, some are gentile.
+There are many different design techniques and backgrounds common among the best kitchen designers.
+Some designers are blunt while others are gentile.
 Some use photographs or displays as tools to explain design concepts, others use 3D software and tape measurers to convey the same design principals.
 Some kitchen designers help clients to discover design advantages on their own when making important decisions.
 Other designers take a leadership role in the designer/client relationship.

 Kitchen designers can have college degrees in design or be industry certified CKD’s.
 Many come from construction backgrounds.
 Often the most successful kitchen designers fell into kitchen design by accident.
 These designers might have been architects, engineers or quite often teachers.